Create a personal rest-of-life plan

 Visit AARP to find out how to create a health care proxy in your state that says who can make medical decisions if you aren’t able to.
 Everyone 18 or over in your household should create a health care proxy document in case of a medical emergency.

-Mayo Clinic has helpful information about advance directives and three types of orders that doctors write: do-not-resuscitate orders, do-not-intubate orders, and physician (or provider or medical) orders for life-sustaining treatment (POLST or MOLST).
+Mayo Clinic has helpful information about advance care planning, including advance directives and three types of orders that doctors write: do-not-resuscitate orders, do-not-intubate orders, and physician (or provider or medical) orders for life-sustaining treatment (POLST or MOLST).

 Create other legal documents, too